jadebayo/deep-learning-foundations/face_generation/README.md

 (where ID is the "RUN ID" displayed in the terminal when you run the project; if you lost it you can also find it in the ["Experiments" section on floyd.com](https://www.floydhub.com/experiments))

-Just run the command above, download `dlnd_tv_script_generation.ipynb` and replace your local version with the newly downloaded one.
+Just run the command above, download `dlnd_face_generation.ipynb` and replace your local version with the newly downloaded one.